What is this medication?

-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

-- aspirin and aspirin-like medicines
+- Aspirin and aspirin-like medications

-- medicines for high blood pressure
+- Medications for high blood pressure

-- NSAIDs, medicines for pain and inflammation, like ibuprofen or naproxen
+- NSAIDs, medications for pain and inflammation, like ibuprofen or naproxen

-- steroid medicines like prednisone or cortisone
+- Steroid medications like prednisone or cortisone

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.